How to Marie Kondo your Computer

 Regularly go through these folders and delete documents you no longer need.
 Do you really need your original drafted CV when you’ve got three more recent ones?
 Uh, no. You don’t even need three recent ones, you just need the most recent.

 Do you need all of the research you did for the dissertation from three years ago?
-No. How about the bad love poetry you wrote after a break-up or the book that you started writing six years ago and never finished.
+No. How about the bad love poetry you wrote after a break-up or the book that you started writing six years ago and never finished?

 Clear the photos that are blurred or are repeats of selfies – find the best selfie and delete the rest.
-Clear music that you no longer like or listen too, get rid of any doubles.
+Clear music that you no longer like or listen to, get rid of any doubles.

 You’ll be amazed by how much memory and battery life your computer actually has once you’ve done all of these things.

 A simple afternoon spent decluttering your computer whilst listening to music and drinking your favourite drink is not a bad way to spend a Sunday.
+Channel a little Marie Kondo and get organised this weekend.